 Almost 1 in 6 Australians has a thyroid problem.
 The chance of having trouble with your thyroid becomes greater as you get older.

 Sometimes people have problems with their thyroid being overactive and producing too much thyroxine (hyperthyroidism).
-This makes your body use energy too quickly.
+It can be caused by an autoimmune disorder causing inflammation of the thyroid gland, Grave’s disease, or nodules on the thyroid.
+Hyperthyroidism makes the body use energy too quickly.
 Symptoms of hyperthyroidism include:

 - weight loss